Laptop Program: Bootcamp: How to Run Windows on my Mac

-Boot Camp is a process that is supported by Apple to enable you to run the Windows Operating System on your Intel-based Mac.
+Bootcamp is a process that is supported by Apple to enable you to run the Windows Operating System on your Mac.

-You may need Windows to run certain software that has not been made to run on Mac OS X. It is not necessary for all students at OCAD U.
+You may need Windows to run certain software that has not been made to run on macOS.
+It is not necessary for all students at OCAD U.

-However, certain academic programs may require you to use software such as the Autodesk suite of software, or Rhino, which have only been written to run on Windows.
+However, certain academic programs may require you to use software such as certain Autodesk programs or Solidworks, which have only been written to run on Windows.

 Some students do not require Windows for their program-specific software, but desire the ability to run non-University software that is Windows only.